In this article:

-- Gastroesophageal reflux disease (GERD): GERD occurs due to the reflux of acidic juices produced by the stomach up into the esophagus, which is the muscular tube connecting the throat and the stomach.
+GERD occurs due to the reflux of acidic juices produced by the stomach up into the esophagus, which is the muscular tube connecting the throat and the stomach.
 This regurgitation of the acidic stomach contents can render a bitter or sour taste in your mouth.
-(2)(3) GERD often leads to an altered sense of taste and smell that is also common in gastroparesis, a chronic stomach motility disorder that prevents stomach emptying.
-(4)
+(2)(3)

-- Xerostomia (dry mouth): This condition causes an alteration in taste sensation.
-(7) Dry mouth occurs when saliva production by the salivary glands is decreased, which may be due to medications, chemotherapy or radiotherapy, increased tobacco use, aging, etc.
+This condition causes an alteration in taste sensation.
+(6) Dry mouth occurs when saliva production by the salivary glands is decreased, which may be due to medications, chemotherapy or radiotherapy, increased tobacco use, aging, etc.